 If other adults live in your home, other than your partner or joint owner, LPS assumes they contribute to rate payments even if they don’t.
 You might lose some of your Housing Benefit and Rate Relief award.

 You are awarded Housing Benefit and Rate Relief

 LPS will send you a decision letter about your application.

-If you are awarded full Housing Benefit Rate Relief which covers your weekly rates, you don’t pay any rates for this period.
+If you are awarded Housing Benefit and Rate Relief which covers your weekly rates, you don’t pay any rates for this period.

-You are awarded some Housing Benefit Rate Relief
+You are awarded some Housing Benefit and Rate Relief

 If you’re awarded the maximum amount, this will cover your rate bill in full.
 If your award does not cover your full rates, you’ll have to pay the rates not covered.

-How Housing Benefit Rate Relief is paid to homeowners
+How Housing Benefit and Rate Relief is paid to homeowners

-Housing Benefit Rate Relief is paid to the end of the rating year in one of these ways:
+Housing Benefit and Rate Relief are paid to the end of the rating year in one of these ways: